MLanguage/mlang/README.md

 The DGFiP has not published the details of this iterative computation.
-Hence, until they do, the amounts of taxes computed by Mlang-generated programs are usually false (until on very simple situations).
+Hence, until they do, the amounts of taxes computed by Mlang-generated programs are usually false (except on very simple situations).

 ## Contributors